 - The SMF provides for the group-level N4 Session the following N4 rules that enable the processing of broadcast packets towards N6.

-- in order to detect the traffic, a PDR containing Source Interface set to "5G VN internal", a match-all packet filter, and the Packet replication information set to the N6 indication; and
+- in order to detect the traffic, a PDR containing Source Interface set to "5G VN internal", a match-all packet filter, and the Packet replication skip information set to the N6 indication; and

 - in order to forward the traffic to N6, a FAR containing Destination Interface set to "core side".

-Editor's note: It is FFS how to support for multicast traffic forwarding of a 5G VN.
+In this case, to enable multicast traffic forwarding of a 5G VN group in a UPF, broadcast traffic forwarding of a 5G VN applies to multicast traffic forwarding of a 5G VN with the following modifications:

+- The SMF installs PDRs for the multicast address instead of the broadcast address.

+- The PDRs and FARs are installed for PDU Sessions corresponding to the members of the multicast group.